Omegastick/bashbuddy/README.md

 ## Example

+### Manual command
 ````
-$ bashbuddy "Make a new directory called 'test', then put 3 files in it, each containing a haiku.
+$ bashbuddy -c "Make a new directory called 'test', then put 3 files in it, each containing a haiku.
 The file name should be the title of the poem."

 > Entering new AgentExecutor chain...